YoItsYong/billboard-200-pipeline/README.md

 ```

 In the `mage` directory, we'll update a couple files before starting up our Mage Container
+- Copy the contents of `Dockerfile` and `docker-compose.yml` from this repo and paste them into your Mage files
 - In `dev.env`, rename the Mage Project to `bb200_project`
 - In `requirements.txt`, add:
 ```